MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 Content Understanding supports both basic field value types and nested structures, including lists, groups, tables, and fixed tables.

 * **Basic field value types**: *string*, *date*, *time*, *number*, *integer*, and *boolean*.
-* **List field**: A sequence of 0 or more values of the same type, represented as an array of basic fields in the API.
+* **List field**: A sequence of values of the same type, represented as an array of basic fields in the API.
 * **Group field**: A set of semantically related fields, represented as an object of basic fields in the API.
 * **Table field**: A variable number of items with fixed subfields, represented as an array of objects of basic fields in the API.
 * **Fixed table field**: A group of fields with shared subfields, represented as an object of objects of basic fields in the API.